Find a UMR Therapist

 2460 West Ray Road, Chandler, Arizona 85224

 Kelly Huffaker is a Psychiatric Nurse Practitioner in Chandler, Arizona and has been in practice for 5 years.
-They treat Posttraumatic Stress Disorder (PTSD), Anxiety, Binge-Eating Disorder.
+They treat Depression, Medication Concerns, Bipolar Disorder.

 Dedicated to fostering a supportive environment where individuals can find healing, understanding, & empowerment on their journey towards mental wellness.